 How much of the total effect comes from the amenity value of the marriage market?
 How much from the marital constraints on migration?
-To disentangle the two effects, I compute a second counterfactual scenario in which agents take into account the possibility of marrying when evaluating migration without being able to actually marry (Counterfactual 2).
-This allows to isolate the effects of marriage markets as an amenity on the spatial distribution of workers.
-In practice, to compute the counterfactual distribution, I first compute the value functions and the associated policy functions assuming that the matching probabilities are the same as in the baseline equilibrium.
-This insures that agents factor in the amenity value of the marriage market in their migration choices.
-Then, given the policy functions, I compute the stationary equilibrium assuming that no match is possible in the marriage market.
+To disentangle the two effects, I compute a second counterfactual scenario in which agents take into account the possibility of marrying when evaluating migration, but are never actually able to marry (Counterfactual 2).
+This allows to isolate the effects of the amenity value of marriage markets on the spatial distribution of workers.
+In practice, to compute the counterfactual distribution, I first compute the value functions and the associated policy functions assuming that the matching probabilities are the same as in the base-